iShares S&P 500 ETF (NYSEARCA:IVV) Shares Sold by Destiny Wealth Partners LLC

-Destiny Wealth Partners LLC lowered its position in iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 3.8% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 10,464 shares of the company’s stock after selling 416 shares during the quarter.
-Destiny Wealth Partners LLC’s holdings in iShares S&P 500 ETF were worth $4,991,000 as of its most recent filing with the Securities and Exchange Commission.
+Destiny Wealth Partners LLC lowered its stake in shares of iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 3.8% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 10,464 shares of the company’s stock after selling 416 shares during the period.
+Destiny Wealth Partners LLC’s holdings in iShares S&P 500 ETF were worth $4,991,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of IVV.
-Powell Investment Advisors LLC purchased a new stake in iShares S&P 500 ETF in the fourth quarter valued at approximately $47,000.
-Atlas Capital Advisors LLC lifted its stake in iShares S&P 500 ETF by 147.9% in the third quarter.
-Atlas Capital Advisors LLC now owns 119 shares of the company’s stock valued at $51,000 after buying an additional 71 shares during the last quarter.
-Herold Advisors Inc. purchased a new stake in shares of iShares S&P 500 ETF during the third quarter worth approximately $55,000.
-Field & Main Bank purchased a new stake in shares of iShares S&P 500 ETF during the third quarter worth approximately $68,000.
-Finally, Ibex Wealth Advisors purchased a new stake in shares of iShares S&P 500 ETF during the third quarter worth approximately $69,000.
+Several other institutional investors and hedge funds also recently bought and sold shares of IVV.
+Powell Investment Advisors LLC acquired a new stake in shares of iShares S&P 500 ETF during the fourth quarter valued at $47,000.
+Atlas Capital Advisors LLC boosted its stake in shares of iShares S&P 500 ETF by 147.9% during the third quarter.
+Atlas Capital Advisors LLC now owns 119 shares of the company’s stock valued at $51,000 after acquiring an additional 71 shares during the last quarter.
+Herold Advisors Inc. acquired a new stake in shares of iShares S&P 500 ETF during the third quarter valued at $55,000.
+Field & Main Bank acquired a new stake in shares of iShares S&P 500 ETF during the third quarter valued at $68,000.
+Finally, Ibex Wealth Advisors acquired a new stake in shares of iShares S&P 500 ETF during the third quarter valued at $69,000.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.